Degree Requirements

 Written qualifying examination

-All students will take a written qualifying examination that covers the core courses (CORE A and B).
-The examination will be set by a group of faculty who are familiar with the content of the core courses.
+All students will take a written qualifying examination that covers the required core courses and bioinformatics electives.
+The examination will be set by a group of faculty who are familiar with the content of the courses.
 Examinations will be offered in August.
-Examinations must be completed by the beginning of the student’s fourth year in the program but can be completed before that time when the core courses are completed.
 Students who do not successfully complete the examination can retake the examination a second time.

 Oral qualifying examination